Netflix/dispatch/docs/user-guide/administration/contacts.md

 ## Individual

 In Dispatch, Individuals are either internal or external people identifiers.
 Typically, an organization will have a robust internal whitepages/phone-book.
-Dispatch does not expect to replace those data stores, instead it keeps a lightweight notion of identities to associate with incidents.
+Dispatch does not expect to replace those data stores.
+Instead, it keeps a lightweight notion of identities to associate with incidents for filtering and metrics.

 Everyone has a spreadsheet somewhere of who to contact for a given incident.
-Dispatch allows these folks to be pulled directly into an incident.
+With individual contacts Dispatch allows for that data to useful by pulling those individuals directly into incident.
 By assigning individuals terms, incident types or incident priorities dispatch is able to directly add those the folks \(if internal\) or suggest reaching out \(if external\).

 To create a new individual contact navigate to: `Dispatch > Individuals > New`